 “Service connection” means the point of connection between the customer’s piping or constructed conveyance, and the water system’s meter, service pipe, or constructed conveyance, with certain exceptions.
 (See Health & Saf.
 Code, § 116275, subd. (s).)

+“Severely Disadvantaged Community” or “SDAC” means the entire service area of a community water system in which the MHI is less than sixty percent of the statewide median household income.

 “Small community water system” or “Small CWS” means a CWS that serves no more than 3,300 service connections or a yearlong population of no more than 10,000 persons.
 (Health & Saf.
 Code, § 116275, subd. (z).)

-“Solution List” means a list of projects in the fund expenditure plan that are expected to receive assistance from the Fund in a particular state fiscal year.
+“Solution List” means a list of projects in the Fund Expenditure Plan that are prioritized to receive assistance from the Fund in a particular state fiscal year.

 “State small water system” means a system for the provision of piped water to the public for human consumption that serves at least five, but not more than 14, service connections and does not regularly serve drinking water to more than an average of 25 individuals daily for more than 60 days out of the year.
 (Health & Saf.
 Code, § 116275, subd. (n).)